-- 1 Can Dreamweaver open an RTF or other non-web file types? - 2 Why do you need to put extra paragraph returns between paragraphs before copying and pasting text from other programs to Dreamweaver? - 3 How many tags should be used on each page? - 4 To create a text indent would you use the tag? - 5 If you want the entire column of a table to display at a specific width, do you need to apply a custom class to the entire column? - 6 Can you add custom terms to the Dreamweaver dictionary for spell checking?
+- 1 Can Dreamweaver open an RTF or other non-web file types? - 2 Why do you need to put extra paragraph returns between paragraphs before copying and pasting text from other programs to Dreamweaver? - 3 How many tags should be used on each page? - 4 If you want the entire column of a table to display at a specific width, do you need to apply a custom class to the entire column? - 5 Can you add custom terms to the Dreamweaver dictionary for spell-checking?

 - 1 No. Dreamweaver can't open RTF files.
-But it will launch a compatible program when you double-click a file. - 2 If you copy single paragraphs from most programs, they will be inserted into Dreamweaver with break characters instead of paragraph elements. - 3 In HTML4, best practice says only one element should be used per page.
+But it will launch a compatible program when you double-click a file. - 2 If you copy single paragraphs from most programs, they will be inserted into Dreamweaver with break characters instead of paragraph elements. - 3 In HTML 4, best practice says only one element should be used per page.
 The same standard has not been codified for HTML5.
 Some contend that you should be able to add an to each semantic grouping.
-But for the purposes of this book the old practice will be continue to be used.

-- 4 No. The tag has a specific semantic value to identify quoted text so, to comply with web standards, it should be used only for that purpose. - 5 No. Since the entire table column must be the same width, a class needs to be applied to only one cell within the column. - 6 Yes.
+But for the purposes of this book the old practice will be continue to be used. - 4 No. Since the entire table column must be the same width, a class needs to be applied to only one cell within the column. - 5 Yes.
 Custom terms can be added to the custom dictionary while spell checking.

-Lesson 9: Working with Images
+Lesson 10: Working with Images

-In Lesson 9, students learn essential information about raster and vector image basics.
+In Lesson 10, students learn essential information about raster and vector image basics.
 Then they add images to their pages and learn how to position those using CSS classes.
-Students are also introduced to Adobe Bridge, Fireworks, and Photoshop.
+Students are also shown how to work with Adobe Photoshop to create web compatible images.